Barendrecht: Sports

 Barendrecht is home to two football clubs; BVV Barendrecht, which plays at the fourth level of the Dutch football pyramid, and VV Smitshoek which plays at the fifth tier of the football pyramid.
 BVV Barendrecht won the KNVB Amateur Cup in the 2008–09 season, they were banned from the 2011–12 KNVB Cup after winning their first round matchup.
 In addition to these clubs there are also numerous other sport clubs, including organized badminton, basketball, handball, hockey, korfball, tennis, track and field, volleyball and water polo.
 Due to its proximity to Rotterdam, Barendrecht occasionally is the scene for road events starting or finishing in Rotterdam, it is the penultimate municipality on the route of the 520 km annual Paris-Rotterdam relay run.

 Athletes from Barendrecht have also had individual success, mostly notably quadruple Olympic swimming champion Inge de Bruijn.
 She won four gold medals, two silver medals and two bronze medals in the freestyle and butterfly events at the 2000 and 2004 Summer Olympics.
 During her career she won a total of 36 medals in major competitions, 18 of these medals were gold.
 She has also held three world records in long course swimming.
 Several players on the Dutch water polo teams during the 1984 and 2000 Summer Olympics were from Barendrecht as well.

 Government

 Barendrecht, as all Dutch municipalities, is ruled by both a board of mayor and aldermen and a municipal council.
 The municipal council is elected every four years.
 The number of councillors varies over time due to changes in the municipal population.
 It is the highest administrative body in the municipality and controls public policy.
 The executive power lies with the executive board, which consists of a mayor and multiple aldermen.
 The mayor is appointed by the crown and the alderman are elected by the municipal council, typically after each municipal election.

-Thieu van de Wouw, member of the CDA party, was major of Barendrecht from 1989 to his retirement in 2005.
-Jan van Belzen was appointed as mayor in July 2005, Van Belzen was mayor of Graafstroom before taking the same function in Barendrecht.
-In 2011 Van Belzen was appointed for another six-year term as mayor.
-The municipal council has traditionally been contested by national parties, the first local party was founded for the 2014 elections.
-The local representation per party typically changed with the national fortunes of these parties.
-The municipal elections of 2014 had the following results: the local party Our Interest Barendrecht won nine out of 29 seats, Christian Democratic Appeal won the largest share of the popular vote of all national parties in that election.
-Our Interest Barendrecht won also the elections of 2018 but did not participate in the local government.
-They also won the elections of 2022, but this time they are the only party governing the municipality.
+After the 2026 Dutch municipal elections Echt voor Barendrecht, a local party, became the largest party, winning 14 out of 29 seats in the municipal council.
+After the election, the seat distribution is as follows: